mstum/Simplexcel/README.md

 See [USAGE.md](https://github.com/mstum/Simplexcel/blob/master/USAGE.md) for instructions how to use.

 # Changelog
+## 3.0.0 (In Development)
+* Remove targeting netstandard1.3, add targeting for netstandard2.1
+* Library is now signed

 ## 2.3.0 (2019-11-02)
 * Add `Worksheet.FreezeTopLeft` method (by @bcopeland in PR #26) to freeze more than just the top row/left column
 * Support for Formulas, for example: `sheet.Cells["B4"] = Cell.Formula("MEDIAN(A:A)");`.
 See [the test app](https://github.com/mstum/Simplexcel/blob/0e22dddfcb26b9672ba3ccab6d229da7535127e7/src/Simplexcel.TestApp/Program.cs#L167) for some examples